UTDNebula/website/docs/maintainers/Nebula API/Depreciated/api-documentation.md

 ## Professor

-Professors are a representation of an insturctor on campus for a Course.
+Professors are a representation of an instructor on campus for a Course.
 Professors can be queried to find information regarding their professional information and office hours information.

 ```json
 {